Thomas Pitt, 2nd Baron Camelford: Death

 On 7 March 1804, they duelled in a meadow – adjacent to the grounds of Holland House – with pistols; Pitt missed; Best did not.
 The bullet had passed through Pitt's fifth rib, the right lobe of his lungs, and finally into the sixth vertebra of his spine.
 Following the duel, both Best and his second departed.
 Pitt's second and the local gardeners carried Pitt to the nearby Little Holland House, where surgeon Simon Nickolson examined him.
 Pitt had been left paralysed and his chest cavity was filled with blood.
 He died from his wounds three days later.
 The then owner of the house, Lord Holland, erected an antique Roman altar on the spot where Camelford fell, inscribed with the legend "HOC DIS MAN.
 VOTO DISCORDIAM DEPRECAMUR."

 Pitt's will made clear that Best was not to be charged in the event of his death.
 It also pledged £1000 to the city of Berne, Switzerland.
 Camelford having no known heir, the title became extinct.
 The attitude of the public toward this violent and unrestrained man may be shown by a quip of the day.
 His will had directed that his body be buried on the island St. Pierre, Lake Biel, in Switzerland, a place dear to his childhood, but the war delayed this.
 The body was therefore embalmed and placed in a crypt at St Anne's Church, Soho, whence it disappeared without explanation.
 This became the object of humour, with wits merrily quipping "What has become of Lord Camelford's body?"

 Insanity

 Throughout Pitt's life, many thought him to be mad due to his violent nature.
-He had a strong sense of honour and was far from cowardly, but he was frequently embroiled in violence, which was ultimately the cause of his death.
+He had a strong sense of honour, and was frequently embroiled in violence, which was ultimately the cause of his death.
 Furthermore, there was rarely a time in his later life when Pitt was not engaged in some legal battle.
 Following his death, his wish to leave £1000 to the city of Berne was viewed by one acquaintance as "proof of his madness".
 When a full-length biography of Pitt was published in 1978, author Nikolai Tolstoy gave it the title The Half-Mad Lord in reference to this characteristic.